naninovel/docs/docs/guide/samples.md

 While an inventory system is out of scope for visual novels, we had a lot of requests and questions on how to integrate one with Naninovel.
 The inventory sample serves as an example for creating and integrating an inventory extension, which you can set up on top of Naninovel installation without modifying the engine source code.

 ::: info NOTE
 The inventory is not a standalone product and/or part of Naninovel.
-Use it to learn how to extend and customize the engine, but don't expect it to be production-ready solution for inventory systems.
+Use it to learn how to extend and customize the engine, but don't expect it to be a production-ready solution for inventory systems.
 If you're looking for one, [check the Asset Store](https://assetstore.unity.com/?q=inventory) or create a custom one from scratch.
 :::

-Example project shows how to make custom inventory UI with grid layout, pagination and drag-drop window, add custom engine service and related configuration menu, add input bindings, use state outsourcing, author custom scenario commands and expression functions.
+This example project shows how to make a custom inventory UI with grid layout, pagination and drag-drop window, add custom engine service and related configuration menu, add input bindings, use state outsourcing, author custom scenario commands and expression functions.

 ![](https://i.gyazo.com/86c577f007daf4ec5d79c0e91db7bc10.mp4)